Bespoke mechanic Yeet exclusive 9 min read

 Coin Race and the responsible-gambling line

 • The unique mechanic does not change the structural house edge.
-Whatever the verified Coin Race RTP turns out to be, the brand has built in an expected-loss curve over enough rounds.
+Whatever the verified Coin Race RTP turns out to be, Yeet has built in an expected-loss curve over enough rounds.

 • The five-token visual framing creates psychological investment in your picked token.
 Watching your pick fall behind feels personal; the math is impersonal.